jaoincode/incontrol-app/README.md

 # InControl

-Made with ReactJs, Typescript & Firebase, InControl is a webapp that facilities you to manage your expenses and entries.
+Made with ReactJs, Typescript & Firebase, InControl is a micro webapp that facilities you to manage your expenses and entries.
 You can add new money entries and new money spent, and see how much you can still spend according to your entries.

 <img src="https://user-images.githubusercontent.com/92704272/209273054-e93b3604-d850-4060-931a-7799aa68e3cb.png" />